Center for the Study of Judaism and Jewish Culture

 Geifman Prize in Holocaust Studies

-Supported by the Geifman Endowment, the Geifman Prize in Holocaust Studies is an annual student competition with an award of up to $500.
+Supported by the Geifman Endowment, the Geifman Prize in Holocaust Studies is an annual student competition with awards up to $500.
 A submission may take the form of an essay, research paper, poem, drama, film, artwork, musical composition, or other creative expression.
 Depending upon the format, submissions will be evaluated according to depth of research, scholarly writing style, and creativity.

 For more information, contact Dr. Janina Ehrlich, music department.